MY SITE

 Semantic Norms and their Worldly Correspondents (unpublished m.s./talk, 2024)

-This is a paper I'll be presenting at the Beijing International Conference on the Philosophy of Normativity.
-In it, I show how modal normativism can be combined with a kind of modal realism in a way that avoids both skepticism and idealism. pdf
+This is a paper I presented at the Beijing International Conference on the Philosophy of Normativity.
+In it, I show how modal normativism can be combined with a kind of modal realism in a way that avoids both skepticism and idealism. pdf (note: this is really just an abridged and repackaged version of Chapter 6 of my dissertation, so please cite that if you want to cite the ideas here)

 This talk draws on the ideas from my paper "How to Be a Hyperinferentialist" and considers some of the implications for understanding large language models.
 In particular, I suggest that, insofar as we can of concept possession entirely in terms of mastery of inferential role, such systems could in principle be sapient, possessing genuine conceptual understanding, without being sentient, having conscious awareness. video recording, slides